AMReX-Combustion/PeleLMeX/paper/paper.md

 handled using AMReX's native geometric multigrid (GMG) solver, but can also be transfered to HYPRE [@Hypre] if GMG fails.
 PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, which size is precribed a CFL condition accross all the levels.
-The consistency of the numerical fluxes is ensured by averaging down fluxes from fine to coarse levels.
+The consistency of the numerical fluxes at coarse/fine interfaces is ensured by averaging down fluxes from fine to coarse levels.

 In addition, PeleLMeX uses an Embedded Boundary (EB) approach to represent complex geometries: an arbitrary surface can be intersected with the Cartesian matrix of uniform cells, and the numerical stencils are modified near cells that are cut